hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or on any other outdoor adventure.

-Also, check one of our <a href="#video">packrafting videos</a> where we had down jackets with us while packrafting in Northern Sweden. {% include disclaimer.html %}
+Also, check one of our <a href="#video">packrafting videos</a> where we had down jackets with us while packrafting in Northern Sweden.
+Also check our <a href="#interview">interview</a> at the end of this article with 2 big outdoor brands regarding down jackets. {% include disclaimer.html %}

 ---